-and 11.9% (NO) of the total emissions.
-The bottom graph for each species is the combination of the top and middle figures.
-These figures illustrate that the cleanest 60% of the vehicles, regardless of model year, make an essentially negligible contribution to the overall fleet mean emissions.
-The accumulations of negative emissions in the first two quintiles are the result of ever decreasing emission levels.
-Our instrument is designed such that when measuring true zero emission plumes (a ratio of zero), approximately half of the readings will be negative and half will be positive.
+The accumulations of negative emissions in the first two quintiles are the result of continuing decreases in emission levels.
+Our instrument is designed such that when measuring true zero emission plumes (a ratio of zero), a normal distribution around zero will occur with approximately half of the readings negative and half positive.
 As the lowest emitting segments of the fleets continue to trend toward zero emissions, the negative emission readings will continue to grow toward half of the measurements.
+This is best seen in the HC quintile plot where the newest model years have essentially reached this distribution.

-The middle graph in Figures 4 - 6 shows the fleet fractions by model year for the 2017 Tulsa database.
-The impact of the 2008 recession and the resultant reduction in light-duty vehicle sales is still visible in the 2017 data (for a review of this impact, please see the 2013 Tulsa report and other recent publications).^{23, 24} Of the three cities discussed, Tulsa was the most resilient at the time in resisting the large increases in vehicle fleet age.
+The middle graph in Figures 4 - 6 shows the fleet fractions by model year for the 2019 Tulsa database.
+The impact of the 2008 recession and the resultant reduction in light-duty vehicle sales is still visible in the 2019 data (for a review of this impact, please see the 2013 Tulsa report and other recent publications).
+The Tulsa fleet was more resilient at the time than either fleets in Denver or West Los Angeles in resisting the large increases in vehicle fleet age.
 In both Denver and Los Angeles the 2008 recession increased average fleet ages by 2 full model years.
 Table 3 shows that for Tulsa between 2005 and 2013 fleet age only increased a little more than one full model year or about half of what the other two cities experienced.
-However, since the recession the Tulsa fleet at this site has very slowly crept up in age with the 2017 fleet's age increasing again slightly (0.1 years) to 8 years old.
+However, since the recession the Tulsa fleet at this site has very slowly crept up in age with the 2019 fleet's age increasing again by 0.1 model years to 8.1 years old.